cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 Self-closing tags represent void elements.
 In other words, they do not contain any content. ie. <img>

 ## Q11 - What is autofilling and why is it important?
+The autocomplete attribute is available on <input> elements that take a text or numeric input.
+It indicates whether input elements can by default have their values automatically completed by the browser.
+It is useful because it can provide guidance to the browser about the type of information that's expected, and the browser may allow a user to save specific data (ie. their name, address, etc) for autocomplete purposes.

 ## Q12 - Which attributes are always present in an img element?
+The src attribute is required.
+The alt attribute is not mandatory but it is highly recommended.

 ## Q13 - Which attribute is always present for an anchor tag?
+The href attribute.